Kidney Stone Treatment in Tampa, FL

-Odds are that someone you know had a kidney stone.
-They are fairly common, affecting one in eleven people at some point in their life.
-There is no single cause for kidney stones, but educating yourself on kidney stones can aid in the prevention of them.
-Florida Sex Health specializes in the treatment of Kidney Stone and all other men’s and women’s urinary conditions.
-Request an Appointment with Dr. Parker and Dr. Carrion today!
+Kidney stones are fairly common, affecting one in eleven people at some point in their life.
+There is no single cause for kidney stones, but educating yourself on them can help to avoid future issues with these painful stones.
+Florida Sex Health specializes in diagnosing and treating patients throughout the Tampa area for kidney stones.
+Request an appointment with Dr. Parker and Dr. Carrion today by calling (813)821-8035!

 A kidney stone is a solid piece of material that forms in a kidney when the substances in urine become highly concentrated.
 Though some kidney stones are so small that they pass without causing pain, they can also grow large enough to get stuck in the urinary tract, which causes severe pain and even bleeding.